What are Flat Feet?

 Flat feet occur when the inner arch of the foot becomes flattened, meaning that the entire sole will come into contact with the floor.
 Flat feet are particularly evident when there is pressure applied to the foot when a person is standing.
 Often referred to as fallen arches, flat feet are characterized by having extremely low arches, or often there is no arch present in the foot at all.

 A person can determine if they have flat feet by examining their shoes and looking at the wear pattern on the soles.
 People with flat feet will show more wear and tear on their shoes towards the inside of the ball of the foot and heel.
-This is known as overpronation, which means that the foot rolls inward when a person walks or runs.
+This is known as overpronation, which means that the foot rolls inward when a person walks or runs, and using our Custom Sneaker Orthotics is a favorable solution to this problem.
 Another way to test for flat feet is to perform what is known as the wet test.
 This is when an individual wets the bottoms of their feet then steps onto a piece of plain paper and then examines the pattern that they see.
 A normal foot should show the toes and heel with a narrow strip where the outer edge of the foot touches the ground and an absence of imprint where the arch is raised.
 An individual with flat feet will see the entire width of their foot stamped on the paper with no space to indicate that their arch is lifted off the floor.
 A third method of testing for flat feet is to see a doctor who will examine the biomechanics of the person’s foot and the way their toes, heel, and soles of the feet come into contact with the floor.

 Flat feet are a fairly common condition in the U.S., impacting a significant number of people across the country.
 While having flat feet can be painless for many individuals with the condition, and many of those people are unaware that they have flat feet or fallen arches, other people will experience uncomfortable symptoms that will indicate that they have a problem with their feet.
 These symptoms may be painful to live with, cause discomfort, and should be addressed as soon as possible.
 Some of these include: